oracle-livelabs/developer/multicloud-gcpagenticai-oracledb/adb-ai/adb-ai.md

 In this task you will run the RAG application interactively using a simple user interface.
 You can select and load from several PDF documents, and ask your own question in the prompt.
 This is the same application with the 7 essential RAG steps as the previous tasks but demonstrates use through a user interface.

-1. From the VSCode terminal, go to directory `oracle-ai-database-gcp-vertex-ai`
+1. From the VSCode terminal, ensure you're in the `oracle-ai-database-gcp-vertex-ai` directory:

     ```
     <copy>